 shall not be disqualified under the Companies Act 2013;

 shall endeavour to attend all Board Meetings and wherever he is appointed as aCommittee Member the Committee Meetings;

 shall abide by the Code of Conduct established by the company for Directors andsenior management personnel;

 shall disclose his concern or interest in any company or companies or bodiescorporate firms or other association of individuals including his shareholding at thefirst meeting of the Board in every financial year and thereafter whenever there is achange in the disclosures already made;

 Such other requirements as may be prescribed from time to time under thecompanies Act 2013.

 3.1 The Nomination & Remuneration Committee shall assess the independence ofDirectors at time of appointment/ re-appointment and the Board shall assess the sameannually.
 The Board shall re-assess determinations of independence when any new interestor relationships are disclosed by a Director.

-4.2 None of the Director of the Company is holding Directorship in other company inexcess of *he limits prescribed under the companies Act 2013 and SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.
+4.2 None of the Director of the Company is holding Directorship in other company inexcess of the limits prescribed under the Companies Act 2013 and SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.
 Further the membership andchairmanship held by the Directors in different committees of the Board across all thecompanies is within the limits prescribed therein.

 4.3 The details of the Directors Committee members and chairmanships is given inclause 7 above of this report.